-Because it’s worked so well for me, every year I offer some free printable pages so you can try this method to make your own planner too.
+Because it’s worked so well for me, every year I offer some free printable pages in an assortment of layouts and styles so you can try this method to make your own planner too.

 This page has been set up as a additional resource page to help you with that process of making your own planner and to offer some additional helpful pages.